 A BACKPACKER’S GUIDE TO BARCELONA

 All who visit Barcelona will fall in love with the city for life, and half of them were probably robbed while here.
-The Catalan capital, sparkling on the shores of the Mediterranean, is Spain’s second largest city (until the separatists get their way), a hub of art and culture, of fine dining and €1 street beers, a place to get robbed on the beach, or pickpocketed in the streets, to wander the maze that is the city centre, the watch the sunset from a hilltop and marvel at the organised chaos of it rooftop sprawl, and to party like an absolute motherfucker.
+The Catalan capital, sparkling on the shores of the Mediterranean, is Spain’s second largest city (until the separatists get their way), a hub of art and culture, of fine dining and €1 street beers, to wander the maze that is the city centre, the watch the sunset from a hilltop and marvel at the organised chaos of it rooftop sprawl, and to party like an absolute motherlicker.
+Every year millions of tourists descend on La Rambla, Sagrada Familia, and other traps, which is why we created this backpacker’s guide to Barcelona to help you avoid following the masses and annoying the locals.

 Facts About Barcelona